Creating a Business Plan

 Whether you have been in business for years or are just getting started, creating or updating a business plan is an essential activity for long-term success.
 An effective business plan helps guide you through every stage of your business, from starting up to managing and growing.

-A business plan can help communicate:
+A business plan should include:

 - A description of your business, which can help outside lenders and investors learn more about your business before they decide to offer you funding